ekiraya/In_depth_osTicket_Installation/README.md

 <img src="https://i.imgur.com/f5kHs53.png"  height="35%" width="35%"/>

 > [!IMPORTANT]
->This tutorial is using the 1.15.8 realse of osticket, and the 7.3.8 realease of php, if you wanna use other version of either one be aware that thay may cause some errors with php extentions and other parts of the tutorial
+>This tutorial is using the 1.15.8 realse of osticket, and the 7.3.8 realease of php, if you wanna use other version of either one be aware that thay may cause some errors with php extentions, compatibility and other parts of the tutorial

 <h3>Installing iis</h3>
 <p>To start installing ostickets first we have to install iis.</p>